-- 1. The entity must receive "satisfactory assurance" from "the party seeking the information that reasonable efforts have been made by such party to ensure that the individual who is the subject of the protected health information that has been requested has been given notice of the request[,]" 45 C.F.R. § 164.512 (e)(1)(ii)(A). - 2.
-The entity must receive "satisfactory assurance" from the "party seeking the information that reasonable efforts have been made by such party to secure a qualified protective order" that meets certain requirements, detailed in subsection (iv), 45 C.F.R. § 164.512 (e)(1)(ii)(B).
+- 1. The entity must receive "satisfactory assurance" from "the party seeking the information that reasonable efforts have been made by such party to ensure that the individual who is the subject of the protected health information that has been requested has been given notice of the request[,]" 45 C.F.R. § 164.512(e)(1)(ii)(A). -or- - 2.
+The entity must receive "satisfactory assurance" from the "party seeking the information that reasonable efforts have been made by such party to secure a qualified protective order" that meets certain requirements, detailed in subsection (iv), 45 C.F.R. § 164.512(e)(1)(ii)(B).

 Advocates may wish to inform victims that they may proactively contact their medical providers, informing them that the victims are asserting privilege and other legal protections in their records, and requesting that these providers: (1) give them prompt notice of any request for the victims' medical records; (2) refuse to disclose the records pursuant to any such request without first receiving a valid court order; and (3) ensure that no medical records are released without first permitting the victims to file a challenge to their release.
+Advocates who work for or with community-based organizations-including organizations that provide general mental health services as well as those that serve domestic violence or sexual assault victims-should advise victims about the possibility of asserting HIPAA protections if facing a request for their records.

-FERPA: The Family Educational Rights and Privacy Act (FERPA)-codified at 20 U.S.C. § 1232g-"is a federal law that protects the privacy of student education records, and the [personally identifiable information] contained therein, maintained by educational agencies or institutions or by a party acting for the agencies or institutions."
-FERPA applies to those agencies and institutions that receive funding under any U.S. Department of Education program.
-"Private schools at the elementary and secondary levels generally do not receive funds from the Department [of Education] and are, therefore, not subject to FERPA, but may be subject to other data privacy laws such as HIPAA."
+FERPA: The Family Educational Rights and Privacy Act (FERPA)-codified at 20 U.S.C. § 1232g-"is a federal law that protects the privacy of student education records, and the [personally identifiable information] contained therein, maintained by educational agencies or institutions or by a party acting for the agencies or institutions."9 FERPA applies to those agencies and institutions that receive funding under any U.S. Department of Education program.10 "Private schools at the elementary and secondary levels generally do not receive funds from the Department [of Education] and are, therefore, not subject to FERPA, but may be subject to other data privacy laws such as HIPAA."11

-Protections afforded by FERPA include the right of parents or eligible students to provide a signed and dated, written consent that clearly identifies which education records or personally identifiable information may be disclosed by the educational agency or institution; the person who may receive such records or information; and the purpose for the disclosure prior to disclosure of an education record or personally identifiable information, except in limited circumstances such as health or safety.
-12 enforcement has a duty to understand and comply with FERPA when drafting police reports, supplemental reports and, generally, sharing or relaying information.
+Protections afforded by FERPA include the right of parents or eligible students to provide a signed and dated, written consent that clearly identifies which education records or personally identifiable information may be disclosed by the educational agency or institution; the person who may receive such records or information; and the purpose for the disclosure prior to disclosure of an education record or personally identifiable information, except in limited circumstances such as health or safety emergencies.12 education records, "personally identifiable information [collected] from education records, which the school shares with the law enforcement unit, do not lose their protected status as education records just because they are shared with the law enforcement unit."13 Thus, law enforcement has a duty to understand and comply with FERPA when drafting police reports, supplemental reports and, generally, sharing or relaying information.